yamhillcco.org

 A declaration form is only good for three (3) years.
 If you become unable to decide during those three years, your declaration will remain good until you can make decisions again.
 You may change or cancel your declaration when you can understand and make choices about your care.
 You must give your form to your Primary Care Physician and the person you name to make decisions for you.

-How to complain if your provider did not follow your advance directive
+How to complain if your provider did not follow your wishes as you stated in your form:

 You can make a complaint to the Health Licensing Office if your provider does not do what you ask in your advance directive.